 This edition of WORK: A Journal of Prevention, Assessment and Rehabilitation features research, recommendations and lived/personal experience with Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), a chronic, debilitating disease that affects 1 to 2.5 million Americans.
 Personally, this project has been an exciting opportunity and a great learning experience.
 My role as the special edition editor merges my background as an occupational therapy practitioner and my experience as caregiver of a child with severe ME/CFS.
 In my wildest dreams, I would never have imagined this path.
 But as I have come to realize, paths aren’t always choices, they are callings and we go where we are needed.
 I am extremely grateful to Karen Jacobs, Editor-in-Chief, for this opportunity.

 ME/CFS leaves individuals with a shell of their former lives.
-Their days are reduced to prioritizing basic needs: brush teeth or call my sister?; make a healthy sandwich or just have cereal so I can check emails?; take my weekly shower today or go to the doctor appointment?
+Their days are reduced to prioritizing basic needs: brush teeth or chat with my sister?; make a healthy sandwich or just have cereal so I can check emails later?; take my weekly shower today or go to the doctor appointment?
 There is never enough energy for the wants, wishes and pleasures of daily living when you have ME/CFS.
 The disease is on a continuum of severity and no one knows when they will move up or down the scale and where the landmines are hidden.
-Withtrial and error, people with ME/CFS learn the self-protection skill of pacing, also known as protecting the energy envelope.
+With trial and error, people with ME/CFS learn the self-protection skill of pacing, also known as living within the energy envelope.
 Pacing and performing activities within the energy envelope keep patients from “crashing” or being flooded with crushing ME/CFS symptoms.
-Because ME/CFS does not have biomarkers, lacks research in evidence-based treatment guidelines and is incorrectly thought of as a disease of deconditioning, the most common treatment approach is graded exercise therapy (GET).
-But when practitioners know about the multi-system impairments, the hallmark symptom of post-exertional malaise, and the crash cycle, the GET “push through/mind over body” assumptions are seen as a harmful treatment approach for people with ME/CFS.
+Because ME/CFS does not have identified biomarkers, lacks research in evidence-based treatment guidelines and is incorrectly thought of as a disease of deconditioning, the most common treatment approach has been graded exercise therapy (GET).
+But when practitioners know about the multi-system impairments, the hallmark symptom of post-exertional malaise, and the crash cycle, the GET “push through/mind over body” assumptions are recognized as a harmful treatment approach for people with ME/CFS.